|

 serious.

-Fact: If your child looks very sick, the cause of
+not be serious.
+If your child looks very sick, the cause

 Myth: The exact number of the temperature is